 What We Do

-Founded in 2000, RWF is the world's first and only all-volunteer, international LGBT-based humanitarian aid organization.
-RWF's work enables individuals and organizations to participate in the global community by donating and volunteering to help both LGBT and non-LGBT people affected by natural disasters, hunger, poverty, disease, oppression and war.
-RWF activities increase positive LGBT visibility by demonstrating the LGBT community’s compassion, concern and leadership by building bridges with the international LGBT and world communities.
+Founded in 2000, RWF is the world's first and only all-volunteer, international LGBTQ-based humanitarian aid organization.
+RWF's work enables individuals and organizations to participate in the global community by donating and volunteering to help both LGBTQ and non-LGBTQ people affected by natural disasters, hunger, poverty, disease, oppression and war.
+RWF activities increase positive LGBTQ visibility by demonstrating the LGBTQ community’s compassion, concern and leadership by building bridges with the international LGBTQ and world communities.

 RWF contributes.
-RWF contributes by specifically working in the LGBT community raising awareness and promoting philanthropy in the area of world humanitarian relief.
+RWF contributes by specifically working in the LGBTQ community raising awareness and promoting philanthropy in the area of world humanitarian relief.
 When you look at charitable giving, most people give because of personal interest or connection.
-RWF provides that personal connection between the LGBT community and the international relief world.
-Through our outreach LGBT people who have never before given internationally are now donating to worldwide humanitarian efforts.
+RWF provides that personal connection between the LGBTQ community and the international relief world.
+Through our outreach LGBTQ people who have never before given internationally are now donating to worldwide humanitarian efforts.

 RWF creates visibility.
-As LGBT people we know the tremendous power of coming out.
-RWF provides a platform and a united voice for LGBT compassion and concern to be seen and heard throughout the world.
+As LGBTQ people we know the tremendous power of coming out.
+RWF provides a platform and a united voice for LGBTQ compassion and concern to be seen and heard throughout the world.
 We are changing the way the world sees us.
-There are still a lot of misconceptions about LGBT people.
+There are still a lot of misconceptions about LGBTQ people.
 Much of the world sees us as being just about sex, drugs and materialism.
 Our gay identity and contributions to society need to be visible.
 We need public support to achieve full civil rights.
-The visibility that RWF provides allows people to see that LGBT people are engaged and positively contributing to the world.
+The visibility that RWF provides allows people to see that LGBTQ people are engaged and positively contributing to the world.
 We are about showing the world who we really are and what we care about.

 RWF builds bridges.
-We provide leadership and build community by uniting LGBT people and resources with others throughout the world who are working to heal our planet.
-RWF’s global partnerships allow the communities we serve and our partner agencies to become more aware and open to the LGBT community.
-RWF brings LGBT people together who believe in the sacredness of life and believe that together we can heal the world.
+We provide leadership and build community by uniting LGBTQ people and resources with others throughout the world who are working to heal our planet.
+RWF’s global partnerships allow the communities we serve and our partner agencies to become more aware and open to the LGBTQ community.
+RWF brings LGBTQ people together who believe in the sacredness of life and believe that together we can heal the world.
 RWF provides the opportunity to affect real global change.

 RWF's Recent Accomplishments